jyogi/screenrecorder/readme.md

 # Screen Recorder
-Recorder records Windows desktop screen to an AVI file.
+Screen Recorder records Windows desktop screen to an AVI file.
 It can also record system playback sound or sound from input sound devices.

 ### Features
 - Specific capture region in four ways: Full Screen, Fixed Part of Desktop, Window Region and Track Mouse Cursor (new)